sreejeet/dumpmonScraper/README.md

   2. Saves files locally.
   3. Searches these files for keywords.
   4. Logs snippets of keyword found in the files.
   5. Removes log if there were no keywords found.
-(This is to reduce the producing too many useless log files.)
+(This is to reduce making too many useless log files.)

 Usage:
   python3 dumpmonScraper.py